oclif/core/MIGRATION.md

 }
 ```

-**Note that using colons will always work even if you set the `topicSeparator` to spaces.** This means that you can enable spaces in your CLI without introducing a breaking change to your users.
+**NOTE: Using colons always works, even if you set the `topicSeparator` to spaces.** This means that you can enable spaces in your CLI without introducing a breaking change to your users.